thescouser89/snippets/java/java_notes.md

 # Introduction to Objects
 `Booch: An object has state, behavior and identity.`

+State
-State: Internal data
+: Internal data

+Behavior
-Behavior: Methods
+: Methods

+Identity
-Identity: Each object has a unique address in memory
+: Each object has a unique address in memory

 When you make a particular request to an object, that method is called.
 This process is usually summarized by saying that